realpranav93/EVA5-JEDI/README.md

-# JEDI GROUP

 ***Extensive Vision AI Program***

 Probably the most exhaustive and updated Deep Vision Program in the world!
-It is spread over three semester-style phases, each restricted by a qualifying exam.
+It is spread over three semester-style phase, each restricted by a qualifying exam.

 **PHASE #1 - FUNDAMENTALS**